Alloyed (The Lord of the Rings: The Rings of Power): Viewership

 Whip Media, which tracks viewership data for the 21 million worldwide users of its TV Time app, calculated that for the week ending October 16, two days after the episode's debut, The Rings of Power remained the second-highest original streaming series for US viewership, behind Disney+'s She-Hulk: Attorney at Law.
 JustWatch, a guide to streaming content with access to data from more than 20 million users around the world, placed the series third on its list of top 10 streaming series in the US for the week ending October 16.
 Nielsen Media Research, which records streaming viewership on US television screens, estimated that the series was watched for 1.1 billion minutes during the week ending October 16.
 This was an increase with the finale's release, moving the series up to second-place on the company's list of top streaming series and films, behind only Netflix's The Watcher.
 Parrot Analytics determines audience "demand expressions" based on various data sources, including social media activity and comments on rating platforms.
 During the week ending October 21, the company calculated that The Rings of Power was 43.4 times more in demand than the average US streaming series, a 10 percent increase that moved it up to second on the company's top 10 list for the week.

 Critical response

-The review aggregator website Rotten Tomatoes calculated that 85% of 26 critics reviews were positive and the average rating for the episode was 8 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 85% of 26 critics reviews for the episode were positive, and the average of rated reviews was 8 out of 10.
 The website's critics consensus reads, "The Rings of Powers central mystery is finally answered in 'Alloyed', a finale that is by turns sumptuous and staid while hinting at a more propulsive story to come."